rskwan/rskwan.github.io/pmt/index.md

 regular sweetness).
 Their locations include the San Francisco Bay Area (SF, Berkeley, Palo Alto, Fremont, Newark), Atlanta (Doraville and Midtown), and Pittsburgh (Oakland and Squirrel Hill).
-In (hopefully) the near future, I'll have some PMT reviews posted here.
+In (hopefully) the near future, I'll have more PMT reviews posted here.

+### Atlanta

+I've compiled my reviews of PMT in and around Atlanta, from the summer of 2014, [on one page here]({{ "atl" | prepend:site.baseurl }}).
+The places I reviewed were

+1. Kung Fu Tea
+2. Sweet Hut
+3. Quickly
+4. Paris Baguette
+5. Milano Bakery
+6. Honey Bits
+7. Honey Bubble

+### Bay Area

+_Under construction._

+### Pittsburgh

+_Under construction._